 Investing or trading on margin at its most elementary level is akin to wrapping your hands around one of humankind’s oldest, most powerful tools: the lever.
 With margin, investors can borrow money to “lever up” their portfolios, gaining additional “muscle” to juice returns or diversify a portfolio.
 Margin can cut the opposite way, too, by amplifying losses.

 Margin is borrowed money that’s used to buy stocks or other securities.
 In margin trading, a brokerage firm lends an account holder a portion (typically 30% to 50%) of the total purchase price, meaning an investor’s buying power goes up a commensurate amount.
 Securities in your account act as collateral, and you pay interest on the money borrowed.
-And since cash and securities in a margin account can act as collateral, some choose to use a margin account as a line of credit, with a flexible repayment plan.
+And since cash and securities in a margin account can act as collateral, some choose to use a margin account as a line of credit, designed to have a flexible repayment plan.

 In other words, once you move beyond the basics of margin, you'll see how it can be applied a variety of ways, depending on the type of investor or trader you are.
 Here are five broad categories of investor and trader types and how they might use margin.